bidetaggle/data_analysis/README.md

 *I need to hack this file (⌐▨_▨)*

 I listed several ways to deal with this file :
-- I split it in several files and I wrap each one with <dblp>, but it's very unaccurate and I'll probably spend lot of time on technical details
+- I split it in several files and I wrap each one with <dblp>, but it's very inaccurate and I'll probably spend lot of time on technical details
 - I find something to put these data in a relational database, but it needs obviously an XML parser and I'll probably cope with the same memory issue
 - I rent a powerful server to run my script, but it requires money and OS setup (at least to install node, ok it's easy but you never know!)
 - I pray god but it only works in case of extrem emergency